1.8 KiB

 A Karnaugh map is an alternative to a truth table for representing a function in boolean algebra, and serve as a way to derive minimum cost circuits for a truth table.

-Given the above truth table, the columns are labelled with x_1
+Given the above truth table, the columns are labelled with x_1, and the rows are labelled with x_2.

-To find a minimal boolean expression with a Karnaugh map, we need to find the smallest number of product terms (x_1
+To find a minimal boolean expression with a Karnaugh map, we need to find the smallest number of product terms (x_1, x_2) that should produce a 1 for all instances where the cell in a table is 1.

 Two Variable Maps